cristianordonez/the-macro-trainer-react-native/README.md

 # MacroTrainer Mobile App

-A mobile version of the MacroTrainer app created using React Native.
+A mobile application created using React Native using data from the MacroTrainer API.

 ## Roadmap